Wage and Hour Laws in Iowa | Current Iowa Labor Laws

 Holiday Leave

-Private employers in Iowa don’t have to provide paid or unpaid holiday leave to their employees.
-Also, they don’t have to give their employees higher pay just because they work on a holiday.
+Under Iowa employment laws, Private employers do not have to provide paid or unpaid holiday leave to their employees.
+Also, they donโt have to give their employees higher pay just because they work on a holiday.

 Employers can offer overtime pay if the hours worked are more than the required 40-hours workweek.
 If an employer decides to offer holiday leave benefits for their employees, it must follow the employment contract terms.